Conservation and restoration of clocks: Cleaning, polishing, and lubrication

+Winding and setting

 In order to function as time keepers, and to prevent damage to clockwork, clocks must be regularly wound.
 An established winding schedule eliminates the threat of over-winding."Traditionally, the job of winding the clocks was given to an horologist or a trained individual.
 Winding had to be done at certain times of the day; ideally when the temperature was just right and the room vacant.
 Each clock had its own unique keys, doors, and intricacies within the mechanisms."
 Regular winding can also ensure that clockwork is still functioning.
 In setting the correct time, the minute hand is turned clockwise to the desired time.

 When hand setting a clock, manually moving the hour or seconds hand rather than the minute hand to set the time can be damaging, as can be counterclockwise hand turning.
 Moving the minute hand ahead on a clock by several hours when setting the time can also lead to clockwork damage.
 For this reason, "Rather than turning the hands forward through several hours it is better to stop the clock and re-start it when the time matches that on the dial."